 Information and the Molecules of Life

 Protein, RNA, and DNA are all long polymer chains.
-The "mer" in "polymer" means building block and "poly" means many.
+The “mer” in “polymer” means building block and “poly” means many.
 The protein molecule is a polymer typically composed of 100 to 300 smaller molecular building blocks (or mers) called amino acids.
-There are 20 distinct types of amino acid building blocks in protein, with five shown schematically in Figure 1.
-These amino acids chemically react to form long polymer chains, which subsequently folds up into a three dimensional structures, as seen in Figure 2.
+There are 20 distinct types of amino acid building blocks in protein.
+These amino acids chemically react to form long polymer chains, which subsequently folds up into a three dimensional structures.
 It is this distinctive structure that allows various proteins to serve as catalysts, making chemical reactions in living systems go a million times more rapidly.